 Weill Cornell Medicine

-Follicular lymphoma (FL) is a cancer that affects white blood cell, specifically B-lymphocytes, which normally help our body fight infections.
+B-cell lymphoma is a cancer that affects white blood cells, specifically B-lymphocytes, which normally help our body fight infections.
 These malignant B-cells can disseminate throughout the human body, where they can lodge in various tissues to form tumors.
-Malignant FL cells cannot live in isolation, and instead must hijack normal cells from other branches of the immune system to maintain their growth and survival.
+Malignant B-cells cannot live in isolation, and instead must hijack normal cells from other branches of the immune system to maintain their growth and survival.
 This mixture of tumor cells and their supporting normal cells is known as the tumor “microenvironment”.
-Although FLs initially grow slowly and may not need to be treated immediately, they often pick up speed and progress to a more dangerous state.
-Eventually, as many as 45% of FL cases undergo transformation to a highly aggressive, fast-growing and generally treatment-resistant form of lymphoma.
-Because of this, it is of paramount importance to develop improved therapies that can prevent FL progression and aggressive transformation, and we believe that the best route to achieve this is through understanding how this disease works so we can kill these tumors cells by disrupting their microenvironment and denying their capacity to survive.